High +60% relative humidity can lead to all kinds of problems in any industry.

 The most effective to reduce air moisture from large square footage areas are powerful commercial dehumidifiers.

 Commercial dehumidifiers are HVAC devices that utilize a condenser and evaporator powered by a compressor to condense and remove indoor air humidity.
+They can be used for all kinds of construction projects, warehouses, gyms, garages, laundry rooms, workshops, and so on:

 The most powerful dehumidifiers can capture and pump out more than 20 gallons of water per day.